gurcks8989/OSSL/readme.md

-# OSSL
+# OSSL - mini_project
-## mini_project
-### This program calculates the scores of OSSL classes and prints out the scores and credits in a report format.
+**This program calculates the scores of OSSL classes and prints out the scores and credits in a report format.
 System control in the manner selected to the menu.
 This system will make it easier to manage students' scores.
+**

 ## List : + - * 아무거나

-- list1
++ list1

-  - list2
+* list2

 - list3

 - list4